amd/HPCTrainingDock/README.md

 --distro opensuse/leap
 ```

 The above command sequence will clone this repo and then execute the `test_install.sh` script.
-This script calls the `main_install.sh` which is what you would execute to perform the actual installation on your system.
-The `test_install.sh` sets up a Docker container where you can test the installation of the software before proceeding to deploy it on your actual system by running `main_install.sh`.
+This script calls the `main_setup.sh` which is what you would execute to perform the actual installation on your system.
+The `test_install.sh` sets up a Docker container where you can test the installation of the software before proceeding to deploy it on your actual system by running `main_setup.sh`.
 The `test_install.sh` script automatically runs the Docker container after it is built, and you can inspect it as `sysadmin`.
 Here is a flowchart of the process initiated by the script:

 <p>
 <img src="figures/script_flowchart.png" \>